-Serena Williams, Andy Murray to play Wimbledon mixed doubles
+What a team: Serena, Murray to play Wimbledon mixed doubles

 WIMBLEDON, England (AP) — This is quite a pair: Serena Williams is teaming up with Andy Murray for mixed doubles at Wimbledon.

-Murray’s agent, Matt Gentry, said Tuesday night that the two Grand Slam champions will be partners at the All England Club.
+Murray’s agent, Matt Gentry, said Tuesday night that the two Grand Slam champions and former No. 1-ranked players will be partners at the All England Club.

 The deadline for signing up for mixed doubles at the tournament is Wednesday morning.